lakshya-ar/Autonomous-UAV-Light-Source-Estimator/README.md

 An autonomous localization framework designed for Unmanned Aerial Vehicles (UAVs).
 This ROS 2 package continuously processes intensity data from four distributed ground or structural sensors to estimate the exact 3D coordinates of a target light source using multilateration.
 It seamlessly translates raw sensor streams into real-time target waypoints for automated flight navigation.

-**Developed for the AE Winter Project at the Indian Institute of Technology Kanpur.**

 ---

 ## Table of Contents